zeroknowledgediscovery/zedwiki/test.md

 # Figure 4 in FNet

 ## parsimony
-> (compare number of parameters)
+> compare number of parameters

 ## depth
-> by link multiplicity (synthetic example, and from data)
+> by link multiplicity, synthetic example, and from data

 ## multi-scale
->no vanishing gradient (show nice spatial decay for weather and seismic, and not for crime)
+> no vanishing gradient (show nice spatial decay for weather and seismic, and not for crime)

 ## partial updates
->(show for crime)
+> show for crime
 -